avuxi/koop-provider-topplace/README.md

 # Koop Provider TopPlace™ Rest API

-This project convert the data from TopPlace™ Rest API to geojson and geoservices to be used by Esri tools.
+This project converts the data from TopPlace™ Rest API to geojson and geoservices to be used by Esri tools.

-To undestand what kind of data ofert AVUXI with TopPlace™ Rest API see the next document: https://admin.avuxi.com/api
+To understand what kind of data is offered by AVUXI with TopPlace™ Rest API see the next document: https://admin.avuxi.com/api

 This project use [Koop technology](https://github.com/koopjs)